sequence-sh/RelativityConnector/README.md

 This product is licensed under the Apache License, Version 2.0.
 For further details please see http://www.apache.org/licenses/LICENSE-2.0.

-This product may only be used by parties with valid licenses for Relativity<sup>®</sup>, a product of Relativity ODA LLC.
+This product may only be used by parties with valid licenses for Relativity®, a product of Relativity ODA LLC.
 Relativity ODA LLC does not test, evaluate, endorse or certify this product.